DilHawk/DilHawk/README.md

 # <img src="https://github.com/DeeHawk/viz/blob/master/image/DTrim.gif" width="1000"/>

-## Dilruba Hawk

-**Welcome!** I'm Dilruba Hawk, an MBA student with a passion for financial analysis and a strong work ethic.
-I'm committed to leveraging my skills and knowledge to drive impactful change in the business world, specifically within the field of auditing.
+**Welcome!** Driven MBA candidate with a passion for financial analysis and a strong work ethic.
+I leverage my background in finance and experience in cross-functional teams to excel at identifying risks, uncovering growth opportunities, and implementing effective solutions.
+Highly adept at analyzing complex financial data and meticulous in ensuring accuracy.
+My collaborative approach fosters strong working relationships with clients and internal teams.
+This portfolio showcases my skills and experience, and I'm eager to connect with like-minded professionals in the auditing field.

 # ✨**My Skills:**